Frenkel's entropy-exchange mechanism in monodisperse, nearly hard-sphere colloids: minimal perturbations to access fluid-crystal coexistence: Methods

 \subsection{Model system}

-The computational model system studied here comprises 2,000,000 neutrally buoyant colloidal hard spheres of monodisperse radius $a$ suspended in a Newtonian solvent of density $\rho$ and viscosity $\eta$.
-Particle interactions and Brownian motion disturb the surrounding fluid with motion governed by the Stokes equations, owing to a vanishingly small Reynolds number and Stokes number associated with the small size of colloids, $Re=\rho Ua/\eta\ll1$ and $St=\rho_p/\rho Re \ll 1$.
-Here, $U$ is the characteristic particle velocity set by Brownian diffusion.
-The phase behavior of purely repulsive hard colloids is controlled solely by the colloid volume fraction, $\phi=4\pi a^3n/3$, where $n$ is the number of colloids per unit total volume.
+The computational model system studied here comprises 2{,}000{,}000 neutrally buoyant colloidal hard spheres of monodisperse radius $a$ suspended in a Newtonian solvent of density $\rho$ and viscosity $\eta$.
+Particle interactions and Brownian motion disturb the surrounding fluid with motion governed by the Stokes equations, owing to the vanishingly small Reynolds and Stokes numbers associated with the small size of colloids, $Re = \rho U a / \eta \ll 1$ and $St = (\rho_p/\rho)\,Re \ll 1$, where $U$ is a characteristic particle velocity set by Brownian diffusion.
+The phase behavior of purely repulsive hard colloids is controlled solely by the colloid volume fraction, $\phi = 4\pi a^3 n / 3$, where $n$ is the number of colloids per unit total volume.
 Each particle experiences hydrodynamic drag and Brownian forces as described below.
 Many-body hydrodynamic interactions are neglected.
-The systems studied are in the volume fraction range $0.49\le\phi_{target}\le0.55$, spanning the entire theoretical coexistence region.
+The systems studied lie in the volume-fraction range $0.49 \le \phi_{\textrm{target}} \le 0.55$, spanning the entire theoretical coexistence region.

+\textbf{Interaction potential and nearly hard-sphere limit.} Our goal is to model nearly hard-sphere colloids under Brownian dynamics, rather than mathematically ideal hard spheres.
+To this end, we use a short-ranged Morse pair potential with parameters chosen so that the reduced second virial coefficient differs from the hard-sphere value by at most $1\%$.
+In this sense, the Morse interaction is a quantitatively accurate hard-sphere surrogate that also provides a clean control parameter for particle softness (through the potential depth and range).
+Throughout, we deliberately exploit this tunability to study how small, explicitly quantified deviations from the MPRHS limit affect phase separation and Frenkel’s entropy-exchange mechanism.

-To represent the hard-sphere condition in simulation, entropic exclusion is modeled via a purely repulsive interparticle potential $V(r)$, where $r$ is the center-to-center distance between particles.
-To avoid a singular contact condition, we use a short-range Morse potential with very strong repulsion, cut off at contact: \begin{widetext}
+To represent the hard-sphere condition in simulation, entropic exclusion was modeled using a purely repulsive pair potential \(V(r)\), where \(r\) is the center-to-center distance between particles.
+To avoid a singular contact condition, we employed a short-range Morse potential with strong repulsion, truncated at contact: